 The Analytics OData endpoint provides a normalized representation of Analytics data.
 The data is normalized primarily to support reporting on the "many-to-many" relationships that exist between the data, such as work items and associated tags.

-The Power BI Data Connector represents this data as a single table so that the relationships shown in our Analytics data model do not need to be recreated in Power BI.
-This allows you to filter immediately on complex fields, such as work item tags.
+The Power BI Data Connector represents this data as a single table so that the relationships shown in our Analytics data model don't need to be recreated in Power BI.
+This representation allows you to filter immediately on complex fields, such as work item tags.

 The process greatly simplifies getting your reports up and running.
 However, not all of the fields available through the Analytics OData endpoint are available for selection in an Analytics view.